θεότης, The Deity, The Trinity, Palamas (article)

 Jesus Christ gave the keys to the Kingdom to St. Peter (Mt.
-16), and gave him jurisdiction over his flock (John 21:15-17).
-St. Peter was the Bishop of Rome, and his followers (i.e., the members of the Church in Rome) elected his successor, or he appointed his own successor as the Bishop of Rome and head of the universal Church.
-This process continued through the ages, with the pope being able to change the process of election (such as by instituting a college of cardinals) if he so decided, since the pope has supreme authority in the Church from Christ (Mt.
+16) and gave him jurisdiction over his flock (John 21:15-17).
+St. Peter was the Bishop of Rome and his followers (i.e., the members of the Church in Rome) elected his successor, or he appointed his own successor as the Bishop of Rome and head of the universal Church.
+This process continued through the ages with the pope possessing the power to change the process of election (such as by instituting a college of cardinals) if he so decided, since the pope has supreme authority in the Church from Christ (Mt.
 16).
 All individuals not elected in this fashion (e.g., one who was elected after the Bishop of Rome had already been chosen in the tradition thus described, or one who was appointed by an outside source, such as an emperor, after the pope had already been chosen, or one who was elected as a non-member of the community, such as a manifest heretic) wouldn’t be true popes, but (logically) antipopes.
-This logical framework holds true for all of history, and has allowed one to see which are the true popes and which are not – even if at some of the most difficult periods of Church history, such as the Great Western Schism, ascertaining the facts to correctly apply these principles was difficult enough that some mistakes were made by certain individuals.
+This logical framework holds true for all of history, and it has allowed one to recognize which are the true popes and which are not.
+However, during some of the most difficult periods of Church history, such as the Great Western Schism, ascertaining the facts to correctly apply these principles was difficult enough that some mistakes were made by certain individuals.

 I have thus described the consistent, logical framework of the succession of the authority given to St. Peter by Jesus Christ to the popes down through the ages.
-This shows that the Catholic Faith is consistent.
-(The authority given to St. Peter and his successors is the backing of the dogmatic councils; this is the authority which anathematizes those who deny the dogmatic councils’ teaching.)
+This shows that the Catholic faith is consistent.
+The authority given to St. Peter and his successors is the backing of the dogmatic councils.
+It is the authority that stands behind those who deny the dogmatic councils’ teaching.

 ILLOGIC AT THE HEART OF EASTERN “ORTHODOXY”

 Furthermore, if Christ said He would be with His Church all days until the end of the world (Mt.
 28), why did the Church suddenly stop having councils in 787?
 Doesn’t it strike you as a bit ridiculous that many other councils were held after 787, which the Eastern “Orthodox” arbitrarily reject as “not accepted by the Church,” even though these councils which they reject had more bishops than those which they accept?
-What about the Council of Florence (1438-1442), which saw reunion of the East with the Catholic Church when Patriarch Joseph of Constantinople accepted Florence, the primacy of the Bishop of Rome, and Florence’s teaching against all who would deny it?
-How on Earth could you logically say that Florence was not accepted “by the Church,” while other councils were?
+What about the Council of Florence (1438-1442), which saw reunion of the East with the Catholic Church when Patriarch Joseph of Constantinople accepted Florence, the primacy of the Bishop of Rome and Florence’s teaching against all who would deny it?
+How on Earth could you logically say that Florence was not accepted “by the Church” while other councils were?
 What are the criteria?
 I’ve asked many Eastern “Orthodox” this very question and received no answer simply because they have none.
-Whatever criteria they pick to use as the justification for accepting a particular council as dogmatic, and rejecting another council as non-dogmatic, can be used against them to prove that, on that very basis, they would have to accept later Roman Catholic councils.
+Whatever criteria they decide to use as the justification for accepting one council and rejecting another can be used against them to prove that they’d have to accept later Roman Catholic councils.

 By the way, I think we agree that the post-Vatican II sect is a huge manifestation of evil at the very least, a Counter Church of the Devil.
 Well, the post-Vatican II sect loves Eastern Orthodoxy.
 That should tell you something.
 If E. Orthodoxy were true, the post-Vatican II antipopes would hate it.
 The post-Vatican II antipopes, whose mission from the Devil is to embrace all the major breaches of God’s truth in history (the pagan religions, the Islamic religion, the heretical sects and the E. Orthodox schism) reaches out to and wants to unite with E. Orthodoxy (and Protestantism) because the Devil knows that E. Orthodoxy was one of those major movements of rejection of God’s truth by which he has ensnared millions of souls.

-I don’t have the time to address your other questions now; nor do I know if I want to make the time, simply because those who are not convinced by such obvious points about the illogical nature of E. Orthodoxy, as well as the clear teaching of Scripture, sadly will probably not be convinced by a thousand proofs.
-I would recommend that you pray the 15 decade Rosary each day – by the way, the miracle at Fatima also testifies to the Catholic Faith and she spoke there of the pope and his authority – and read the book Upon This Rock by Steve Ray (a Modernist, but nevertheless he marshals evidence from the early Church destroying E. Orthodox and Protestant lies against the Primacy).
+I would recommend that you pray the 15 decade Rosary each day.
+By the way, the miracle at Fatima also testifies to the Catholic faith and she spoke there of the pope and his authority.
+Read the book Upon This Rock by Steve Ray (a Modernist, but he nevertheless he marshals evidence from the early Church destroying E. Orthodox and Protestant lies against the Primacy).

 Matthew 16:17-18-“And I say to thee: That thou are Peter: and upon this rock I will build my Church, and the gates of hell shall not prevail against it.
 And I will give to thee the keys of the kingdom of heaven.
 And whatsoever thou shalt bind upon earth, it shall be bound also in heaven: and whatsoever thou shalt loose upon earth, it shall be loosed also in heaven.”